changesets/changesets/packages/cli/README.md

 - `--otp={token}` - allows you to provide an npm one-time password if you have auth and writes enabled on npm.
 The CLI also prompts for the OTP if it's not provided with the `--otp` option.

-The config options also accept a package config to have custom scripts run during this lifecycle.

 **NOTE:** You will still need to push your changes back to master after this

 ```